What do the different metrics (visits, page views, unique visitors, etc.) mean in Analytics?

 - Returning Visitors: A returning visitor is a user that has visited your website during the period selected, who has also visited your website at least one time prior to this period.
 So if you have 10 unique visitors on your website in January and five of them have been on your website in a period prior to the period you have selected, then you will have five returning visitors.
 Similar to unique visitors, this metric relies on cookie data, so treat this metric with the same caution and look at trending rather than absolute values.

-- Bounce Rate: The site bounce rate is calculated from single-page visits (visits where users have only seen one page) divided by the number of entries on the site.
+- Bounce Rate: Your Website's Bounce Rate is the percentage of people who land on one of your web pages and then leave (bounce) without visiting another page.
+Bounce rate is calculated from single-page visits divided by the total number of visits on the site.
 Learn more about bounce rates.

 - Visits | % of Total: See: Why does the sum of the % of total visits add up to more than 100%?